-Good ventilation is essential to maintain air quality and remove excess moisture in your home.
+Good ventilation is essential to maintain air quality and remove excess moisture from your home.
 Having a draughty house is not the same as good ventilation.

 As houses get more airtight, they become easier to heat.
 However this improved airtightness means it's even more important to make sure you have good ventilation to stop the air in your home getting stale and damp.